Skip to Content

 It doesn’t have to be a flesh wound from a dog bite.
 Has your kid been knocked over by a big dog, growled at, or barked at?
 These can all be causes.

-Yep, parents can project these fears on their children.
+Furthermore, parents can project fear on their children.

 You wouldn’t believe how often it’s the parents or other relatives that cause the anxiety in the first place.

-As a Rottweiler owner, I can definitely tell you that too many parents frantically switch the side of the road with no alarming sign whatsoever.
+As a Rottweiler owner, I can definitely tell you that too many parents frantically switch the side of the road with no alarming signs whatsoever.

 12 Best Dogs For Scared Children